smart-data-models/dataModel.WaterDistributionManagementEPANET/Pump/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
 - `address[object]`: The mailing address  .
+Model: [https://schema.org/address](https://schema.org/address)	- `addressCountry[string]`: The country.
+For example, Spain  .
+Model: [https://schema.org/addressCountry](https://schema.org/addressCountry)
+	- `addressLocality[string]`: The locality in which the street address is, and which is in the region  .
+Model: [https://schema.org/addressLocality](https://schema.org/addressLocality)
+	- `addressRegion[string]`: The region in which the locality is, and which is in the country  .
+Model: [https://schema.org/addressRegion](https://schema.org/addressRegion)
+	- `district[string]`: A district is a type of administrative division that, in some countries, is managed by the local government
+	- `postOfficeBoxNumber[string]`: The post office box number for PO box addresses.
+For example, 03578  .
+Model: [https://schema.org/postOfficeBoxNumber](https://schema.org/postOfficeBoxNumber)
+	- `postalCode[string]`: The postal code.
+For example, 24004  .
+Model: [https://schema.org/https://schema.org/postalCode](https://schema.org/https://schema.org/postalCode)
+	- `streetAddress[string]`: The street address  .
+Model: [https://schema.org/streetAddress](https://schema.org/streetAddress)
-Model: [https://schema.org/address](https://schema.org/address)- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `efficCurve[*]`: The ID label of the curve that represents the pump's wire-to-water efficiency as a function of flow rate.  - `endsAt[*]`: The ID of the node on the discharge side of the pump  - `energyPattern[*]`: The ID label of the time pattern used to describe the variation in energy price throughout the day.  - `energyPrice[number]`: The average or nominal price of energy in monetary units.
-All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code.  - `energyUse[object]`: Observed energy use by the element of the network  - `flow[object]`: Rate of flow from `startsAt` node to `endsAt` node, measured by a device at the link (pipe, valve or pump)  - `headCurve[string]`: The ID label of the pump curve used to describe the relationship between the head delivered by the pump and the flow through the Pump.  - `id[*]`: Unique identifier of the entity  - `initialStatus[string]`: The link status at the start of the simulation.
+- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform  - `description[string]`: A description of this item  - `efficCurve[*]`: The ID label of the curve that represents the pump's wire-to-water efficiency as a function of flow rate  - `endsAt[*]`: The ID of the node on the discharge side of the pump  - `energyPattern[*]`: The ID label of the time pattern used to describe the variation in energy price throughout the day  - `energyPrice[number]`: The average or nominal price of energy in monetary units.
+All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code  - `energyUse[object]`: Observed energy use by the element of the network  	- `observedBy`:
+- `flow[object]`: Rate of flow from `startsAt` node to `endsAt` node, measured by a device at the link (pipe, valve or pump)  	- `observedBy`:
+- `headCurve[uri]`: The ID label of the pump curve used to describe the relationship between the head delivered by the pump and the flow through the Pump  - `id[*]`: Unique identifier of the entity  - `initialStatus[string]`: The link status at the start of the simulation.
 Enum:'OPEN, CLOSED, CV'  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `location[*]`: Geojson reference to the item.
-It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item.  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `power[number]`: The power supplied by the pump.
-All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code.  .
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `power[number]`: The power supplied by the pump.
+All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code  .
 Model: [https://schema.org/Number](https://schema.org/Number)- `pumpPattern[*]`: The ID label of a time pattern used to control the pump's operation.
 The multipliers of the pattern are equivalent to speed settings.
-A multiplier of zero implies that the pump will be shut off during the corresponding time period  - `quality[object]`: Observed quality in the network component  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `speed[number]`: The relative speed setting of the Pump.
-All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code.  .
+A multiplier of zero implies that the pump will be shut off during the corresponding time period  - `quality[object]`: Observed quality in the network component  	- `observedBy`:
+- `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `speed[number]`: The relative speed setting of the Pump.
+All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code  .
 Model: [https://schema.org/Number](https://schema.org/Number)- `startsAt[*]`: The ID of the node on the suction side of the pump  - `status[string]`: The dynamic state of the node.
 Enum:'OPEN, CLOSED, CV'  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `tag[string]`: An optional text string used to assign the pipe to a category, perhaps one based on age or material  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `type[string]`: NGSI-LD Entity Type.
-It must be equal to Pump.  - `velocity[object]`: Observed velocity in the link (pipe, valve or pump)  - `vertices[*]`: Coordinates of all vertices in the pump, ordered from the startsAt node to the endsAt node and encoded as a GeoJSON   <!-- /30-PropertiesList -->
+It must be equal to Pump  - `velocity[object]`: Observed velocity in the link (pipe, valve or pump)  	- `observedBy[uri]`: Where the velocity has been observed
+- `vertices[*]`: Geoproperty.
+Coordinates of all vertices in the pump, ordered from the startsAt node to the endsAt node and encoded as a GeoJSON   <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `endsAt`  - `id`  - `initialStatus`  - `startsAt`  - `type`  <!-- /35-RequiredProperties -->